Invite friends and family to read the obituary and add memories.

 November 14, 1941 – January 5, 2026

 Gary Taylor Miner, 84, of The Villages, Florida, formerly of Erie, Pennsylvania, passed away on January 5, 2026.
 Gary went home to be with his Lord and Savior, Jesus Christ, surrounded by the promise of eternal life.
-God had a plan and a purpose—Gary listened.
-Praise God.
+God had a plan and a purpose.
+Gary listened.
+Praise God!

 He built a successful and fulfilling professional life.
 He began his career as a shoe salesman, which led to managing clothing stores including Richmond Brothers and Robert Hall Clothes in Erie, Jamestown, New York, and Warren, Ohio.
-Later, through encouragement from a close friend at church, Gary and his beloved wife Carol relocated to Illinois, where he worked for Ditch Witch before purchasing and growing his own business, Trench-All, a trench replacement parts company based in Batavia, Illinois.
+Later, through encouragement from a close friend at church, Gary and his beloved wife Carol relocated to Illinois, where he worked for Ditch Witch before purchasing and growing his own business, Trench-All, a trencher replacement parts company based in Batavia, IL.
 Gary took great pride in his work and his entrepreneurial spirit.

-Gary is survived by his wife, Carol; his son, Tod Miner and fiancée Susana Abud of Illinois; his daughter, Heather Hansen, and her husband Kenley of Wisconsin; and his cherished grandchildren, Morgan Hansen, Max Hansen, Madison Hansen, and Sydney Hansen.
-He is also survived by his brother, Milton Miner, and wife Rosemary of New York; his sister, Marilee Agostini, and husband Louie of Erie, Pennsylvania; nieces and nephews Kelly Foster (and husband Tay), James, Kenneth, Jeffery, and Nate all of whom affectionately called Gary their favorite uncle for his “magic tricks” and contagious laughter.
+Above all else, Gary was devoted to his family.
+He was married to the love of his life, Carol, for 63 years.
+He is survived by Carol, his son, Tod Miner and fiancée, Susana Abud of Illinois, and his granddaughter, Morgan Hansen.
+Gary is also survived by his brother, Milton Miner and wife Rosemary, of New York; his sister, Marilee Agostini, and husband Louie of Erie, Pennsylvania; nieces and nephews Kelly Foster and husband Tay, Kenneth and Debi Regenor, Jeffrey, and Nate of Erie, and James and Sherece Regenor of New York, all of whom affectionately called Gary their favorite uncle for his “magic tricks” and contagious laughter.

-Gary was preceded in death by his parents; his sisters, Judy Kucharski and Carolee Goetz; and extended family members who welcomed him home in Heaven
+Gary was preceded in death by his parents; his sisters, Judy Kucharski and Carolee Goetz; and extended family members who welcomed him home in Heaven.

-Gary will be remembered for his kindness, unwavering faith, strong work ethic, and unforgettable sense of humor.
+Gary will be remembered for his kindness, strong work ethic, and unforgettable sense of humor.
 He had a gift for making people laugh and feel welcome, leaving a lasting impression on everyone he met.

-Visits: 12
+Visits: 93

 This site is protected by reCAPTCHA and the